 When do membership cards need to be surrendered?

 Membership cards are tied not only to a person, but to a specific property.
 Before the property is sold or leased, membership cards should be returned to the Foundation.
 If the property is sold, the member will incur a $500 fee if the cards are not turned in prior to closing.
 In the case of a lease, membership cards should be returned to the Foundation at least 30 days before the start of the lease to avoid any delays for the new tenant to receive rental membership cards.
 (The owner will be issued temporary cards to be used in the time period between surrender and the beginning of the lease.)

 Do children need membership cards?

 Children under 12 do not need their own membership cards, but must be accompanied by someone with a card.
 Teenagers 13 and over must have their own membership card (called a dependent card) if not accompanied by a member.

 May I bring guests with me to the restaurants or beach?

 Of course!
-You may take up to seven people with you on your membership card.
+You may take up to six people with you on your membership card.
 If your guest wants access to Pelican Bay facilities and amenities on their own, a guest card will need to be purchased on their behalf from Guest Services, located at The Commons building (6251 Pelican Bay Boulevard).
 For some amenities and activities, there are nominal fees assessed for guest usage.
 Please visit the relevant sections of this website to learn more.